Portsmouth Gaseous Diffusion Plant Virtual Museum

 The Portsmouth Gaseous Diffusion Plant, or the "A-Plant" as the locals refer to it, was constructed by the United States Atomic Energy Commission to provide enriched uranium for the nation’s nuclear defense system and later for use in commercial nuclear power reactors.
-The plant enriched uranium from 1954 until 2001.
-This website is designed to provide a detailed historical description of the site with information, anecdotal information from employees and retirees, photos and video.
-Additional interviews are included with local citizens to provide insight into the local impact of the plant during construction and operation.
+The plant enriched uranium from 1954 until 2001 through a process called gaseous diffusion.
+The 3,700-acre site in southern Ohio is owned and managed by the U.S. Department of Energy (DOE).

 Learn More